learningequality/kolibri-design-system/dev_docs/07_visual_testing_guide.md

           This approach ensures that all necessary child components and slots are correctly set up and rendered.

    - Make sure to use `describe.visual` or `it.visual` instead of the default notations for writing test blocks containing visual tests so as to prevent any unexpected behavior.
-These custom blocks add a [Visual] tag to the test name whose presence or absence are then checked using a regex pattern based on the type of tests executed.
-This implementation helps us to determine which test blocks should be executed by Jest and which ones should be skipped.
+These custom blocks add a `[Visual]` tag to the test name whose presence or absence are then checked using a regex pattern based on the type of tests executed.
+      - Anything inside these blocks will not be executed when running unit tests.
+The default `describe` and `it` blocks can be used inside a parent `describe.visual` block, which itelf can be placed within a `describe` block as its parent (as `describe` blocks just group the tests placed within them).
+      - In simple terms, any test block with a `[Visual]` tag will be executed when running visual tests, regardless of the type of test blocks used within it, and will be ignored when running unit tests.
+Using `describe.visual` or `it.visual` automatically appends this tag to the test name.
+      - This implementation helps determine which test blocks should be executed by Jest and which ones should be skipped.

 3. **Simulate User Interactions**:
    - Use the custom commands to simulate user interactions.
 For example, to simulate the *'click'* user event, you can do something like: